sensu/sensu-docs/content/sensu-core/0.29/guides/scaling-sensu.md

     parent: guides
 ---

 In this article we'll cover some strategies to consider when scaling Sensu, whether at a single site, or configured in a distributed fashion.
+Note that the strategies discussed here work whether you're using baremetal, or virtual instances.

 # Objectives